Djam88/weather_app/README.md

 - **Responsive Design**: The application is designed to work on various screen sizes.

 ## Usage

+Click on the following link to open the deployed page in any modern internet browser  https://djam88.github.io/weather_app/

 Enter the name of a city in the search input field.